Health Care Reform - Affordable Care Act

 Penn State wants to make sure that employees are well-informed about the change in options that are now available to them.
 It is possible that you may qualify for a lower rate, which could be even greater when coupled with a tax subsidy, through the state and federally-operated Marketplace.

 Beginning October 1, 2013, the federal government opened the Public Health Insurance Marketplace with more than 20 million people having enrolled in Marketplace coverage.
-The Marketplace open enrollment period for 2017 coverage will begin on November 1, 2016, and end on January 31, 2017 (a full three-month period).
+The Marketplace open enrollment period for 2018 coverage will begin on November 1, 2017, and end on December 15, 2017.

 Did you know?
 Based on the available Marketplace healthcare plans, and potential tax subsidies for which you may qualify, you could pay less for similar health insurance coverage through the Marketplace than you pay for your medical plan through Penn State.
 We encourage all of our part-time, benefit-eligible and/or ACA eligible employees to visit https://www.healthcare.gov/ to learn more information about, or enroll in, the Public Health Insurance Marketplace.